Because it is the business and financial center of Germany and one of the largest cities, it is also the city with the busiest German airport.

 There are some of the highest skyscrapers of Europe and the city center, as well as the museums at the River Main to attract millions of tourists every year.

 Some of the must-see historical buildings are Römerberg, Dom, the main Gothic-style cathedral and Eiserner Steg.

 When the safety index is taken into consideration, Frankfurt is an overall safe city, as well as a whole of Germany.
 However, in comparison to other cities in Germany, the city is dangerous.
 Violent crime is not very common, but tourists should be particularly vigilant on the streets, stations and crowded public places at night.

 Since many travelers come here for business, there are numerous taxi drivers in Frankfurt.
 Even though the risk of being overcharged or toured around the city is very low, there might be some taxi drivers that will try to take advantage of if they notice that you are not familiar with the city.
 Avoid driving here, and if you do, pay attention to where you park your car.

 PICKPOCKETS RISK : MEDIUM

-Pickpockets are operating in the crowded places in Frankfurt.
+Pickpockets are operating in crowded places in Frankfurt.
 Even though the risk of being robbed is not very high, tourists should do their best to prevent thieves from stealing their possessions.
-The central station area has many homeless people, beggars and drug users, who might bother tourists, so try to avoid them.
+The central station area has many homeless people, beggars, and drug users, who might bother tourists, so try to avoid them.

 NATURAL DISASTERS RISK : LOW